Temporally Consistent Online Depth Estimation in Dynamic Scenes: Related Work

 \section{Related Work}

-\textbf{Stereo depth networks} compute disparity between left and right images to obtain the depth estimate given camera parameters.
+\textbf{Stereo depth networks} compute disparity between the left and right images to obtain the depth estimate given camera parameters.
 Classical approaches, such as SGM \cite{hirschmuller2007stereo}, use mutual information to guide disparity estimation.
-In recent years, different network architectures have been proposed including 3D-convolution-based networks such as PSMNet \cite{chang2018pyramid}, correlation-based networks such as HITNet \cite{tankovich2021hitnet}, hybrid approaches with both 3D convolution and correlation such as GwcNet \cite{guo2019group}, and transformer-based networks such as STTR \cite{li2021revisiting}.
-Our methods builds on top of these per-frame methods to improve temporal consistency.
+In recent years, different network architectures have been proposed including 3D-convolution-based networks such as PSMNet \cite{chang2018pyramid}, correlation-based networks such as HITNet \cite{tankovich2021hitnet}, hybrid approaches with both 3D convolution and correlation such as GwcNet \cite{guo2019group}, and transformer-based networks such as STTR \cite{li2021revisiting}. \ours{} builds on top of these per-frame methods to improve temporal consistency.

 \textbf{Temporally consistent depth networks} aim to produce coherent depth for a video sequence. \textit{Offline} approaches assume no temporal constraints.
 Some methods \cite{liu2019neural,long2021multi} are only applicable in static scenes while others \cite{luo2020consistent,kopf2021robust} explicitly mask out moving objects and optimize for static background only.
-Zhang \etal \cite{zhang2021consistent} extend the aforementioned prior methods to dynamic scenes by using additional 3D scene flow estimation. \textit{Online} approaches \cite{tananaev2018temporally,zhang2019exploiting} have used recurrent modules to aggregate temporal information.
+Zhang \etal \cite{zhang2021consistent} extend the aforementioned prior methods to dynamic scenes by using additional 3D scene flow estimation.

+\textit{Online} approaches \cite{tananaev2018temporally,zhang2019exploiting} have used recurrent modules to aggregate temporal information.
 However, these approaches were studied in the context of monocular depth, where errors are dominated by scale inconsistency \cite{kopf2021robust,zhang2021consistent}.
-Moreover, the recurrent modules do not provide an explicit mechanism of how temporal information is used.
-Our network is instead designed for metric depth from stereo images and provides explicit reasoning between frames in an online setting.
+Moreover, the recurrent modules do not provide an explicit mechanism of how temporal information is used. \ours{} is instead designed for metric depth from stereo images and provides explicit reasoning between frames in an online setting.

 \textbf{Scene flow estimation} seeks to recover inter-frame 3D motion from a set of stereo or RGBD images \cite{ma2019deep,yang2020upgrading,teed2021raft}.
 While previous algorithms aim at generating accurate scene flow between frames, our work uses the 3D motion as an intermediary such that previous estimates can be aligned with the current frame.
-Following RAFT3D \cite{teed2021raft}, we predict the inter-frame 3D motion as a per-pixel SE3 transformation map.
+Following RAFT3D \cite{teed2021raft}, we predict the inter-frame 3D motion as a per-pixel SE3 transformation.